Charitable Solicitation - Periodic State Reporting

 You should consult the appropriate officials of all states and other jurisdictions in which the organization does business to determine their specific filing requirements.
 "Doing business" in a jurisdiction may include any of the following: (1) soliciting contributions or grants by mail or otherwise from individuals, businesses, or other charitable organizations; (b) conducting programs; (c) having employees within that jurisdiction; (d) maintaining a checking account; or (e) owning or renting property there.

 Dollar limitations that apply to Form 990, 990-EZ, or 990-PF, when filed with the IRS may not apply when using the return in place of state or local report forms.
-Examples of IRS dollar limitations that do not meet some state requirements are the $25,000 gross receipts minimum that creates an obligation to file Form 990 or 990-EZ with the IRS and the $50,000 minimum for listing professional fees in Part II of Schedule A (Form 990, 990-EZ, or 990-PF).
+An example of an IRS dollar limitation that does not meet some state requirements is the $50,000 gross receipts minimum that creates an obligation to file Form 990 or 990-EZ with the IRS.

 State or local filing requirements may require you to attach to Form 990, 990-EZ, or 990-PF, one or more of the following: (a) additional financial statements, such as a complete analysis of functional expenses or a statement of changes in net assets; (b) notes to financial statements; (c) additional financial schedules; (d) a report on the financial statements by an independent accountant; and (e) answers to additional questions and other information.
 Each jurisdiction may require the additional material to be presented on forms they provide.
 The additional information does not have to be submitted with the return filed with the IRS.